Spelling and Grammar Waiver

 General guidelines regarding the submission of module essays

-The essay shall be student’s work and his/hers alone: collaboration with other students is not permitted.
+The essay shall be the student’s work and his/hers alone: collaboration with other students is not permitted.

 Guide to personal references